amikum0504/NDI_data_streaming/README.md

   Topic Name
   Authentication Mode

-# Step 3: Python Script for Consuming Messages from Kafka server and Sending Them to WebEx.
+# Step 3: Python Script for Consuming Messages from Kafka server and post to WebEx.

   A Python script listens to messages on a Kafka bus and posts them as a specific user to a designated WebEx room for testing.
 You can extend this functionality by filtering messages for different rooms   or using a WebEx bot to handle the task.
 Learn more about WebEx API, bots, and integrations at https://developer.webex.com.